 Can Crisis Text Counseling Really Help Someone?

-Despite the stigma still sometimes attached to mental health problems, most people will experience some sort of mental health issue in their life.
-In fact, it is estimated that one in five Americans deal with at least one mental health issue during their lives.
-From depression to anxiety to feeling hopeless, these problems can sometimes come and go quickly, or end up becoming more long term issues that we often have a hard time grappling with.
+Despite the stigma still sometimes attached to mental health challenges, most people will experience mental health issues in their lives.
+In fact, it is estimated that one in five Americans live with at least one mental health issue at some point during their lives.
+From depression to anxiety to feeling hopeless, these problems can sometimes come and go quickly or end up becoming more long-term issues that we often have a hard time grappling with.

 How Does Crisis Text Counseling Work?